cran/eiCompare/README.md

 - Academics who study the causes and consequences of vote dilution and racially polarized voting.

 ## News
+### eiCompare 3.0.4
+*Fixed a bug in tests/testthat/test_wru_predict_race_wrapper.R that fails if there isnt internet to access wru repo data

 ### eiCompare 3.0.3